-2.4 Fees and charges relating to the course will be published on the College website, a copy of which can be made available on request.
-Applicants should be aware that the fees are within the fee cap set by the Northern Ireland Assembly.
+2.4 Fees and charges relating to each course will be published on the College website, a copy of which can be made available on request.
+Applicants should be aware that all fees are subject to an annual increase as assessed to be in line with Higher Education and inflation indices.

-2.5 The College Office responds to enquiries on how to apply for the BA Hons Theology programme.
-The College Office can be contacted by telephone, email or post:
+2.5 The College Administration responds to enquiries on how to apply for PTFI programmes.
+The College Administration can be contacted by telephone, email or post: